bbcmicrobit/PythonEditor/README.rst

     import microbit

-... which seems an obvious thing to do.
+... which seems an obvious thing to do since this module is how user's will access the micro:bit hardware.

 The layout and functionality apes Microsoft's own editors.
 Importantly this includes saving scripts to Microsoft's cloud and sharing them with others via